druths/comp598-2021/hw7/README.md

 `python analyze.py -i <coded_file.tsv> [-o <output_file>]`

 The `-o` argument is optional.
-If omitted, print the result to stdout. **Ensure it also dumps the output a a file**.
+If omitted, print the result to stdout. **Ensure your script also dumps the output file when invoked with the `-o` argument**.

 If needed, you can have auxiliary code/scripts.
 Make sure everything goes under the `src` folder.